serhan-yilmaz/serhan-yilmaz.github.io/misc/principles.md

 ---> Realize that no one can predict the future reliably long term

 -- Have the humility to accept when you are wrong

+-- Aim to fullfil needs first

+-- Treat others how you want to be treated

+-- Be cautiously optimistic

+-- Communication?

+-- List the rules of reciprocity clearly